jvarga/geonames-for-postgis/README.md

 PostgreSQL v.
 9.+
 PostGIS v.
 2.+

+IMPORTANT: verify PostgreSQL version (e.g., 9.1, 9.2, 9.3, etc.) as well as PostGIS
+version (e.g., 2.0, 2.1, etc.) and modify the variables PGVERSION and PGISVERSION accordingly.

+For example:
+PGVERSION="9.3"
+PGISVERSION="2.1"

+This is necessary to assure, amongst other things, the correct paths are specified.

 This utility is best run as the postgresql superuser (e.g., postgres).

 <enable execute bit>